p-harting/local-bar/README.md

 ## Testing
 ### Manual Testing
-For the thorough evaluation of the website's functionality, I conducted a series of manual tests across various platforms and devices.
+For a thorough evaluation of the website's functionality, I conducted a series of manual tests across various platforms and devices.

 - **Desktop Testing:** Verified compatibility using Chrome, Firefox, and Edge browsers on a Windows computer.
 - **Mobile Testing (Android):** Ensured responsiveness and functionality with Chrome and Firefox browsers on an Android device.